BIRSBiointegration/Hackathon/sc-targeted-proteomics/spatial_data/README.md

 ![](raster_img_ex.png)

 The raster object can be accessed like a matrix.
-Each of the values in the 2000 by 2000 matrix indicates the cell lable for that location in the image.
+Each of the values in the 2000 by 2000 matrix indicates the cell label for that location in the image.

 For example, if we zoom into the pixels in the middle of the image, we